calculang/calculang/README.md

 start temp.svg
 ```

-Note: options to `cul-js` above are concerned with forward-compatability, they don't currently matter.
+Note: `--no-*` options to `cul-js` above are concerned with forward-compatability, they don't currently matter.

-## status

-Initial implementation scales better conceptually vs. practically, but is nonetheless useful for an array of simple applications and carefully bounded problems beyond that.

-This is another way of saying: a bit of technical creativity helps to get the most out of the existing implementation.
-Interaction with Javascript leaves enormous scope open here (done carefully).

 ## design principles/features